conorep/Avocado-Mold-Dreams/README.md

  * Prepared statements are used in the site's database-communicating functions.

 4. Data can be added and viewed.
- * The account page, home page (with displayed products for sale), admin page, and customer page all haev unique ways of retrieving, altering, and adding data to the database.
+ * The account page, home page (with displayed products for sale), admin page, and customer page all have unique ways of retrieving, altering, and adding data to the database.

 5. Has a history of commits from all team members to a Git repository.
 Commits are clearly commented.
  * Conor, Pat, and Regina all have commits in the shared Git repo.
 Each commit contains clear commentary.